-You can pile it high on pulled pork sandwiches with your favorite barbecue sauce, or add to tacos or burritos topped with cilantro and onion for a Mexican-inspired meal.
+You can pile it high on pulled pork sandwiches with your favorite barbecue sauce on a burger or slider bun, or add to tacos or burritos topped with cilantro and onion for a Tex-Mex meal.

 It’s cheap, it feeds a crowd, and it’s freezable.
 What more could you want?